 Whatever you choose to do, I recommend spending five minutes a day finding posts you can reply to.
 Set a timer if it helps you.
 Do it in the morning or after lunch.
 I enjoy scrolling Twitter while I am drinking my coffee in the morning.

 Here are some recent examples of people who reply often.

 Engagement is up to you.

 Think about engagement as outreach.
 It’s allowing people to know that you are relevant.
 It’s keeping your brand top of mind.
 For businesses, engagement shows you’re still open for business.

-In most lines of work referrals are our bread and butter.
+In most lines of work, referrals are our bread and butter.
 Why wouldn’t you want to build relationships on social media?
 It’s not different than in “real life.”
 We work in digital; we live in digital.
 Let’s succeed in digital.